TransProb/TransProb.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I started my position as a Lecturer at the *College of Information Management, Nanjing Agricultural University*.
+I started my position as a Lecturer at the College of Information Management, Nanjing Agricultural University.